The doctrine of universalism is not true according to the Bible.

 The idea that believers have to suffer for their sins after death is contrary to what the Bible says about Jesus’ sacrifice and salvation.
 The Bible states that Jesus suffered for our sins so that we could be delivered from suffering.
 To say that we must also suffer for our sins is to say that Jesus’ suffering was insufficient.

 The idea of Purgatory and prayer for the dead, indulgences, meritorious works on behalf of the dead, etc. are all based on salvation by works.
-The Bible teaches “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8,9); “Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ Jesus before the world began” (2 Timothy 1:9).
+The Bible opposes this false teaching and instead says, “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8,9).
+“Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ Jesus before the world began” (2 Timothy 1:9).
 Thus, believers don’t do works to be saved but because they are saved.

 In His service,